+3.7.
 Using an External Active Switch Circuit

 You can use an active switch circuit, such as the Featherweight Magnetic Switch, with any Altus Metrum flight computer.
 These require three connections, one to the battery, one to the positive power input on the flight computer and one to ground.
 Find instructions on how to hook these up for each flight computer below.
-The follow the instructions that come with your active switch to connect it up.
+Then follow the instructions that come with your active switch to connect it up.

+3.8.
 Using a Separate Pyro Battery

-As mentioned above in the section on hooking up pyro charges, one lead for each of the pyro charges is connected through the power switch directly to the positive battery terminal.
+As mentioned above in Section 3.3, "Hooking Up Pyro Charges", one lead for each of the pyro charges is connected through the power switch directly to the positive battery terminal.
 The other lead is connected to the pyro circuit, which connects it to the negative battery terminal when the pyro circuit is fired.
 The pyro circuit on all of the flight computers is designed to handle up to 16V.

 To use a separate pyro battery, connect the negative pyro battery terminal to the flight computer ground terminal, the positive battery terminal to the igniter and the other igniter lead to the negative pyro terminal on the flight computer.
 When the pyro channel fires, it will complete the circuit between the negative pyro terminal and the ground terminal, firing the igniter.
-Specific instructions on how to hook this up will be found in each section below.
+Specific instructions on how to hook this up for each flight computer will be found in the section below for that flight computer.

+3.9.
 Using a Different Kind of Battery

 EasyMini and TeleMini v2 are designed to use either a lithium polymer battery or any other battery producing between 4 and 12 volts, such as a rectangular 9V battery.

-TeleMega, EasyMega and TeleMetrum are not designed for this, and must only be powered by a lithium polymer battery.
-Find instructions on how to use other batteries in the EasyMini and TeleMini sections below.
+TeleMega, EasyMega and TeleMetrum are only designed to operate off a single-cell Lithium Polymer battery and cannot be used with any other kind.
+Connecting a different kind of battery to any of these will destroy the board.